NandoPrates/lua-to-tables/README.md

 Converts skilldescript.lua (decompiled from skilldescript.lub) to Openkore's skillsdescriptions.txt

+# stateiconinfo.pl

+Converts stateiconinfo.lua (decompiled from stateiconinfo.lub) to Openkore's statusnametable.txt

-Both scripts were based off bRO's files.
+Scripts were based on bRO's files.